-The Management Board of the Parent Company believes that the Group's liquidity is secured for the foreseeable future.
+The Management Board of the Company believes that the Company's liquidity is secured for the foreseeable future.
 The Group follows a prudent liquidity risk management policy which focuses on maintaining an adequate level of cash and securing the ability to use the credit facilities.
-The management monitors the level of current liabilities and current assets, as well as current cash flows of the Group.
+The Management Board monitors the level of short-term liabilities and current assets, as well as current cash flows of the Company.